fyfirman/eko-docs/src/content/docs/architecture/hook-system.md

 ## Best Practices

 1. Keep hooks focused and composable
-2. Handle errors gracefully in hooks
-3. Use typings for better development experience
+2. Use typings for better development experience
-4. Document hook behaviors and side effects
+3. Document hook behaviors and side effects
-5. Test hooks independently of workflows
+4. Test hooks independently of workflows